4-H Wildlife Stewards Camp Counselor Leadership Program

 This the first step in the Teen Counselor Program.

 Applications for Camp Counselor Applicants is open to any teens who have completed 9th-12th grade at the time of camp.
 Space is limited.
-Priority is given to teens who have completed CIT and Junior Counselor program.
+Priority is given to teens who have completed the CIT and Junior Counselor program.

 Cost